Eduworks/competency-ui/README.md

 server
 2. Rename the copied directory to "ROOT" if it will be the ROOT directory of your web server
-    - **Note:** If you place the copied directory in a subdirectory of the "ROOT" directory, you will need to modify the `<base>` tag in index.html to match the subdirectory
+    - **Note:** If you place the copied directory in a subdirectory of the "ROOT" directory, you will need to modify the `<base>` tag in index.html to match the subdirectory (e.g. if place the copied directory in '/webapps/ROOT/competency/', you will need to change the value of the base tag to '/competency/')
 3. Open js/definitions.js and modify the apiURL value to match your domain or IP with the URL Path of 'levr/api/custom/competency'